-On April 13, 2000, the Argentine Congress passed Law No. 25,246, (subsequently amended and complemented, the "AML/CFT Law"), which created at the national level the Anti- Money Laundering and Terrorism Financing Regime ("AML/CFT Regime"), criminalizing money laundering, creating and designating the UIF as the enforcement authority of the regime, and establishing the legal obligation for various public and private sector entities and professionals to provide information and cooperate with the UIF.
+On April 13, 2000, the National Congress passed Law No. 25,246, (subsequently amended and complemented, the "AML/CFT/CFP Law"), which created at the national level the Anti- Money Laundering, Counter- Terrorist Financing and the Financing of Proliferation of Weapons of Mass Destruction Regime ("AML/CFT/CFP Regime"), criminalizing money laundering, creating and designating the Financial Information Unit ("UIF", for its acronym in Spanish) as the enforcement authority of the regime, and establishing the legal obligation for various public and private sector entities and professionals to provide information and cooperate with the UIF.

-The UIF is a decentralized agency that operates with autonomy and financial independency under the Ministry of Economy, and its mission is to prevent and deter the crimes of money laundering and terrorist financing.
+The UIF is a decentralized agency that operates with autonomy and financial independency under the Argentine Ministry of Justice, and its mission is to prevent and deter the crimes of money laundering, terrorist financing and proliferation of weapons of mass destruction.

-The following are certain provisions relating to the AML/CFT Regime established by the AML/CFT Law and its amending and complementary provisions, including regulations issued by the UIF, and the CNV and the Central Bank.
-It is recommended that investors consult their own legal advisors and read the AML/CFT Law and its complementary regulations.
+The following are certain provisions relating to the AML/CFT/CFP Regime established by the AML/ CFT/CFP Law, including regulations issued by the UIF, the CNV and the Central Bank.
+It is recommended that holders consult their own legal advisors and read the AML/ CFT/CFP Law and its complementary regulations.